 You can find a calendar, complete with the material we will cover and the due dates of assignments, on eCommons.
-As assignments are posted we will make announcements through Piazza.
-I will try to remind you as due dates and exams approach, but it is your responsibility to check Piazza and eCommons for assignments, due dates, and exam dates.
+I will try to remind you as due dates and exams approach, but it is your responsibility to check eCommons for assignments, due dates, and exam dates.